Issues and Effects due to development of Contract Law

 Contractual Obligations

-Delivery: Seller is required to provide satisfactory services as per the description in the deed of the contract.
-Description of delivery will be considered as per the expressed terms inserted by the parties.
+Delivery: Seller is required to provide satisfactory services as per the description in the deed of the contract. description of delivery will be considered as per the expressed terms inserted by the parties.

-Quality of goods: In accordance with the Supply of Goods and Services Act 1982, seller is required to provide qualitative delivery to the customers.
+Quality of goods: In accordance with the Supply of Goods and Services Act 1982, the seller is required to provide qualitative delivery to the customers.
 Further, it must resemble the description provided by them.

 Exclusion of Contractual Obligation